liviualexandrubobocu/hel.language/README.md

 ## HEL Grammar

-The hel.language grammar defines the structure and rules for writing commands in the language.
+The HEL language grammar defines the structure and rules for writing commands in the language.
 It consists of the following components:

 - **Lexer Rules**: These rules define the basic tokens like whitespace (WS), words (WORD), numbers (NUMBER), time format (TIME), and string literals (STRING).
-- **Keywords**: These are specific words used in hel.language for various commands.
+- **Keywords**: These are specific words used in HEL language for various commands.
-- **Parser Rules**: These rules define the structure of commands in hel.language, including simple commands, conditional commands, loop commands, remember commands, error handling commands, interactive commands, dialogues, dialog steps, and conditions.
+- **Parser Rules**: These rules define the structure of commands in HEL language, including simple commands, conditional commands, loop commands, remember commands, error handling commands, interactive commands, dialogues, dialog steps, and conditions.

-Refer to the hel.language grammar for a detailed understanding of the language's syntax.
+Refer to the HEL language grammar for a detailed understanding of the language's syntax.

 ## Conclusion

-The hel.language is designed to bridge the gap between human language and AI systems, providing a natural and intuitive way to interact with agentic AI.
+The HEL language is designed to bridge the gap between human language and AI systems, providing a natural and intuitive way to interact with agentic AI.
 By mimicking the structure and vocabulary of natural language, it makes interaction with AI more accessible and efficient for users.